dentonzh/Eggspress/README.md

 `appearance.md` allows you to adjust the appearance of your pages, ranging from how posts are ordered to the color schemes used on your site.

+The folder at `my_settings/brand` contains a set of `.png` files that you can replace.
+These files represent the favicon, brand logo that appears in the navbar and footer, and the Open Graph image.

 ## Tidying up
 When you're ready to publish your next update, upload your workspace files again to your forked Eggspress repository.

 To remove an unwanted post (or any other content item), navigate to its file and follow the directions for [deleting a file](https://docs.github.com/en/repositories/working-with-files/managing-files/deleting-files-in-a-repository).

 For example, you may wish to delete `welcome-to-eggspress.md`, a file you committed earlier, to prevent it from appearing on your site.

+If you want to keep a file on your repository, but wish to keep it hidden from your site, set its frontmatter field `isVisible` to `false`.
+This will prevent Eggspress from rendering it during the build process.

 You may also hide files by prefixing it with "#". `#welcome_to_eggspress.md` will not appear on your site.